2006–07 Wisconsin Badgers men's basketball team: Season Notes

 Alando Tucker was a senior and won Big Ten Player of the Year in voting by both the coaches and the media.
 He averaged 19.9 point per game.
 He was a 1st team consensus All-American, and was a Wooden Award finalist but the award went to a freshman from Texas, Kevin Durant.
 Kammron Taylor was also a senior.
 Brian Butch, Greg Stiemsma, and Michael Flowers were juniors.

 The season was a promising one as Wisconsin beat then-ranked #2 Pittsburgh in December, and then-ranked #5 Ohio State in January.
 Wisconsin earned its first ever #1 AP ranking in school history on February 20, 2007.
 However, the Badgers lost that same evening at Michigan State.
-An important rematch with Ohio State loomed a few days later on Sunday, February 25, 2007 in Columbus.The Buckeyes, boasting an elite freshman class lead by Mike Conley and Greg Oden, edged the Badgers, 49-48.
+An important rematch with Ohio State loomed a few days later on Sunday, February 25, 2007 in Columbus.
+The Buckeyes, boasting an elite freshman class led by Mike Conley and Greg Oden, edged the Badgers, 49-48.
 In that game, junior center Brian Butch severely injured his elbow and missed the rest of Wisconsin's season.

 Losing Butch was a large blow to Wisconsin, who despite making it to the Big Ten championship game, still limped into March Madness as a 2-seed.
 The team struggled to close out 15-seed Texas A&M-Corpus Christi in the first round before getting ousted by 7-seed UNLV in the second round.
 Meanwhile, Ohio State advanced to the NCAA Tournament finale before falling to Florida, which repeated as champion.